Idiltsdn/Data-Analysis-with-Machine-Learning/README.md

-# Data Analysis with Machine-Learning
+# Data Analysis with Machine Learning
 Data analysis with python in Machine Learning.